albeertito7/High-Performance-Computing/README.md

 This repository contains the activities required during the subject *High Perfomance Computing* of the University of Lleida Master's Degree in Informatics Engineering.

+This is a repository for PRACTISING, INSPIRATION and to review the solutions of a previous year, as they should not be the same.

+Give me a star ⭐ if you find it useful.
+You can contact me if any question.

 ## Learning Objectives

 * Knowledge the use of benchmarking tools applied to the high performance computing environments.